 8. Viral Marketing

 It is one of the most challenging types of digital marketing.
-Some brands use memes and video skits that become popular online as a type of digital marketing.
+Some brands use memes and video skits that become popular online as digital marketing.

-These memes and video content will indirectly promote your product or service online, hoping people will also share it online.
+These memes and video marketing content will indirectly promote your product or service online, hoping people will also share it.
 It is an excellent option for b2c businesses.

-If you create a piece of content that goes viral, your ROI on that piece content will also increase.
+If you create a viral piece of content, your ROI on that piece will also increase.
 That viral content will generate an increase in brand awareness.

 9. Mobile Advertising

-Therefore, you see an increase in mobile social ads, mobile search adverts or even mobile TV and radio ads.
+Therefore, you see an increase in mobile marketing and social ads, search adverts or even mobile TV and radio ads.
 It is interesting to note that we can turn all other types of digital marketing mentioned above into mobile ads.

 Which Type of Digital Marketing Is Best?

-As a business owner, you are no doubt interested in strategies that are cost-effective and offer a good return on investment.
+As a business owner, you are undoubtedly interested in cost-effective strategies that offer a good return on investment.

-But the answer to this question depends on the type of content and your strategy.
-While each of the three digital media has its role, using all three together will make your strategy that much more effective.
+But the answer to this question depends on the type of content and your digital strategy.
+While each of the three digital media has its role, using them together will make your strategy much more effective.

 What Are the Three Types of Digital Media?